 The reader is referred to Theorem~\ref{T:FusionSystemsn} for more information.
-It should be pointed out that there is in many cases not a unique smallest saturated subsystem (or a unique smallest subnormal subsystem) of $\F$ \emph{containing} $\E_1$ and $\E_2$ (cf. Example~\ref{E:1}).
+It should be pointed out that there is in many cases not a unique smallest saturated subsystem (or a unique smallest subnormal subsystem) of $\F$ containing $\E_1$ and $\E_2$ (cf. Example~\ref{E:1}).

-If $\E_1$ and $\E_2$ are \emph{normal} subsystems of $\F$, then we have introduced a product subsystem $\E_1\E_2$ already in \cite[Theorem~C]{Chermak/Henke}.
+If $\E_1$ and $\E_2$ are \emph{normal} subsystems of $\F$, then we have introduced a product subsystem $\E_1\E_2$ already in a joint paper with Chermak \cite[Theorem~C]{Chermak/Henke}.
 In some sense we generalize this construction above, as it turns out that $\la \E_1,\E_2\ra=\E_1\E_2$ if $\E_1$ and $\E_2$ are normal subsystems.
 Theorem~\ref{T:FusionSystems} implies thus that $\E_1\E_2$ is the smallest saturated subsystem of $\F$ in which $\E_1$ and $\E_2$ are subnormal.
 Thereby, we also obtain a new characterization of $\E_1\E_2$.

 Let us now say a few words about the proof of Theorem~\ref{T:FusionSystems}.
 As mentioned before, there is an essentially unique regular locality associated to every saturated fusion system.
-Moreover, if $(\L,\Delta,S)$ is a regular locality over a saturated fusion system $\F$, then it was shown by Chermak and the author of this paper that there is a natural one-to-one correspondence between the partial subnormal subgroups of $\L$ and the subnormal subsystems of $\F$.
+Moreover, if $(\L,\Delta,S)$ is a regular locality over a saturated fusion system $\F$, then it was shown by Chermak and the author of this paper \cite[Theorem~F]{Chermak/Henke} that there is a natural one-to-one correspondence between the partial subnormal subgroups of $\L$ and the subnormal subsystems of $\F$.
 Therefore, if $\E_1$ and $\E_2$ are two subnormal subsystems of $\F$, then Theorem~\ref{T:RegularLocalities} can be used to show that there is a smallest subnormal subsystem $\E$ of $\F$ in which $\E_1$ and $\E_2$ are subnormal.
 Showing that $\E$ is the smallest \emph{saturated subsystem} in which $\E_1$ and $\E_2$ are subnormal is however still somewhat difficult.
 The essential ingredient in the proof of this property is the following group-theoretical result.

 \begin{Th} Let $G$ be a finite group and $S\in\Syl_p(G)$.
 Let $H_1$ and $H_2$ be two subnormal subgroups of $G$.
 Then $T:=\<H_1,H_2\>\cap S=\<H_1\cap S,H_2\cap S\>$ and

 \end{Th}